keenhenry/keenhenry.github.io/_posts/2023-10-20-how-to-learn-a-language.md

 ---
 layout: post
-title:  How to learn a language - Part I: Listen or Read first?
+title:  How to learn a language - Listen or Read first?
 date:   2023-10-20
 categories: [language learning, learning]
 tags: [language, language learning, note]
 description: How to learn a language?
+Part I
 ---

 How to learn a (human) language?
 This is the first article of the series 'How to learn a human language'?